George Freeman (politician)

-George William Freeman (born 12 July 1967) is a British Conservative Party politician serving as Minister of State for Science, Research and Innovation since October 2022.
-He has served as the member of Parliament (MP) for Mid Norfolk since 2010.
-He served as Parliamentary Under-Secretary of State for Science, Research and Innovation from September 2021 until his resignation in July 2022.
+George William Freeman (born 12 July 1967) is a British Conservative Party politician serving as the Member of Parliament (MP) for Mid Norfolk since 2010.
+He previously served as Minister for Science, Research and Innovation from September 2021 until his resignation in July 2022, and again from October 2022 until November 2023.

 Early life

-Freeman was born on 12 July 1967 to jockey Arthur Freeman and Joanna Stockbridge.
+Freeman was born at Cambridge in 1967 to jockey Arthur Freeman and Joanna Stockbridge.
+He counts 19th-century Prime Minister William Ewart Gladstone as his great-great-great-uncle, and the actress and politician Mabel Philipson as his great-aunt.
 His parents divorced soon after he was born, and he had no contact with his father until he reached adulthood, growing up as a ward of court.
-Freeman would later buy at auction the trophy his father received as winner of the 1958 Grand National.
+Freeman later bought at auction the trophy his father received as winner of the 1958 Grand National.

-He counts 19th-century Prime Minister William Ewart Gladstone as his great-great-great-uncle, and Mabel Philipson as his great-aunt.
-He was educated at Radley College and Girton College, Cambridge, graduating with a Geography degree in 1989.
+He was privately educated at Radley College before enrolling at Girton College, Cambridge, from where he graduated with a Geography degree in 1989.
 After university, Freeman worked in Westminster as a lobbyist for the National Farmers' Union.
-Before entering Parliament, he had a career in biomedical venture capital.
+Before entering Parliament, he had a career in biomedical venture capital for fifteen years, during which he founded and financed four biomedical start-ups.